MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 ..
 [2]
    Persistent immutable objects are named immutable objects throughout the specification.

 ..
-[3]
-   Writing into an immutable object is considered as a semantic error.

-..
 [4]
    The write access to read-only memory is often a no-op operation that